ayezinhtun/1cng-protal-user-guide/docs/Affinity Groups/Create Affinity Groups.md

-## <span style={{ color: '#003366' }}>Affinity Groups in Stack Console</span>
+## <span style={{ color: '#003366' }}>Affinity Groups in 1CNG</span>

 **Affinity Groups** are a way to control the placement of workloads (such as virtual machines, applications, or services) within an infrastructure based on predefined rules.
 They help optimize performance, ensure high availability, and manage resource allocation efficiently.

-In **Stack Console**, Affinity Groups are used to control the placement of virtual machines (VMs) on hypervisor hosts within a cloud infrastructure.
+In **1CNG**, Affinity Groups are used to control the placement of virtual machines (VMs) on hypervisor hosts within a cloud infrastructure.
 They help users define rules that determine whether instances should be placed together on the same host or spread across different hosts.

 -----